Quantipy/quantipy/docs/API/sites/release_notes/01_latest.rst

 """"

 **Update**: Regrouping the variable list using ``DataSet.order(..., regroup=True)``

-A new parameter called ``regroup`` will instruct reordering all newly created variables into their logical position of the datasets main variable order, i.e. attempting to place *derived* variables after the originating *parent* ones.
+A new parameter called ``regroup`` will instruct reordering all newly created variables into their logical position of the dataset's main variable order, i.e. attempting to place *derived* variables after the *originating* ones.

 """"